“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 “Wh- I- Just- oh my God!”

-She gives me a huge hug and squeezes my neck so tight that I have pull on her arms to return airflow to my lungs.
+She gives me a huge hug and squeezes my neck so tightly that I have to pull on her arms to return airflow to my lungs.

 “It’s good to see you too,” I say in a choked voice that, quite possibly, has nothing to do with her grip.

 She pulls back after a moment, tears in her eyes, and slugs me hard on the shoulder.
-“Why’d you ring the doorbell, you dumbass?”
+“Why’d you ring the doorbell, you dumbass?
+I thought you might be Spencer or-”

 I rub at my now sore arm.
 “I wanted to surprise you.”